notiz-dev/notiz/content/blog/how-to-connect-nestjs-with-prisma.md

 ## Step 3: Update Prisma datasource

-In this guide we are connecting to a SQLite database.
+In this guide you are connecting to a SQLite database.
 Update the `provider` in the `prisma/schema.prisma` to `sqlite` and change the `url` environment to `file:./dev.db`.
 [Prisma Migrate](https://www.prisma.io/docs/concepts/components/prisma-migrate) will create a SQLite database at `prisma/dev.db`.

 The `schema.prisma` should look like: